Geethmilajayasooriya/Heart_Risk_Predictor/README.md

 - The app currently runs with Flask's development server (debug=True).
 For production, use a WSGI server (Gunicorn / uWSGI) behind a reverse proxy.
 - Create environment variables or configuration for any sensitive settings and remove `debug=True` before production.

-## License & Disclaimer
-This project is for educational and research purposes only.
-The predicted risk is an estimate and should not be used as a medical diagnosis.
-Consult a healthcare professional for medical advice.

----

-If you'd like, I can add a small `Procfile`/`Dockerfile` and an example GitHub Actions workflow for CI/deploy.